Finding the Right Medical Malpractice Attorney: 5 Questions

 Medical malpractice is one of the most intricate areas of law.
 The processes and details involved are extensive and expensive.
-It is important that a law firm have the right experience, the right expertise and the resources to support their clients and their case throughout the process.
+It is important that a law firm has the right experience, the right expertise, and the resources to support their clients and their case throughout the process.

-What kind of medical expertise do they have?
+1) What kind of medical expertise do they have?

 The attorney you choose should have significant medical experience.
 Does he or she practice mostly personal injury?
 How many of his or her cases are medical malpractice cases?
 Can they show that they understand the field of medicine?
 Do they have a medical background?
 These are important questions to ask because your attorney will have to analyze and interpret medical charts as well as validate and challenge the opinions of medical experts.

-Do they have experience taking medical malpractice cases to trial?
+2) Do they have experience taking medical malpractice cases to trial?

-Do they have the financial resources to pursue your case?
+3) Do they have the financial resources to pursue your case?

-Are they recognized for their expertise?
+4) Are they recognized for their expertise?

-Are they successful?
+5) Are they successful?

 Do they win?
 No attorney is going to win all the time, but a good attorney will have a good track record and be able to show their successful outcomes.
 Are they recognized where they practice?
-For example, here in Chicago every year Chicago Lawyer publishes the Jury Verdict Reporter Settlement Report.
+For example, every year Chicago Lawyer publishes the Jury Verdict Reporter Settlement Report.
 Successful firms regularly find themselves listed on that report.

 You will feel safe and comfortable with the right attorney the same way you do with the right doctor.
 And because of the statute of limitations, it’s important you find and establish a working relationship with them quickly.
 We hope these 5 questions help get you started on the path to achieving justice for yourself and your loved ones.